MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-site-redirects.md

 - M365-collaboration
 ms.custom:
 - seo-marvel-apr2020
 description: "This article contains information on how to manage site redirects in SharePoint.
-You'll learn, how to view and delete site redirects."
+You'll learn how to view and delete site redirects."
 ---

 # Manage site redirects